 My objective for this lesson is for you to recognize and question your assumptions about education, curriculum and pedagogy that are relative to this reading.

-Now, working in groups of three (3), please take ~8 minutes/whiteboard to engage with each of the following whiteboard stations positioned around the room.
+Working in groups of three (3) or four (4), please take ~5 minutes to engage with each of the following whiteboard stations “positioned around the room”.

 1. Racial Segregation in Schools Across the United States